 Shame really, they didn’t give me nightmares or weird dreams.

 I have a long history with insomnia, from the age of twelve or thirteen I stopped sleeping; getting roughly an hour or two a night.
 Maybe a little more.
 Some nights, especially when at my dad’s house, I never slept at all at night but for a few hours in the morning.
-I never told anyone, I tried explaining to my dad once, when he insisted I get out of bed before eleven in the morning.
+I never told anyone, I tried explaining to my dad once when he insisted I get out of bed before eleven in the morning.
 He just told me to go to bed earlier.

-I started sleeping again, all night, when I was about nineteen.
+I started sleeping again, all night when I was about nineteen.
 Not sure why.
 For a while I was convinced it was the safety I felt during that time, and as that eroded so did my ability to sleep.
 I still think that may be the case.
 I was scared a lot as a teenager.

 Now, years and years later things are very different I am very different.

 Most of the fear is gone, worry remains, anxiety, but that bone splintering fear I felt back that has mostly gone (not entirely, I will admit).
-My insomnia seems to fallen into a very specific routine: for two or three days before my period, I struggle to get to sleep, use sleeping tablets for a few days, and then my period starts and I start sleeping again.
-I sleep well these days, sleep through anything, snoring, cats, roosters…fair ground rides outside my window.
+My insomnia seems to fall into a very specific routine: for two or three days before my period, I struggle to get to sleep, use sleeping tablets for a few days, and then my period starts and I start sleeping again.
+I sleep well these days, sleep through anything, snoring, cats, roosters…fairground rides outside my window.
 I sleep anywhere.
 Bed, sofa, lawn, train station platform at four am.

 So this bout of insomnia is a little different.
 We’re passed the PMS and through that great first week of the cycle where you’re the furthest away from another period, so it’s not that.
 Nothing is on my mind more than it ever is – you’d think with a baby on the way my anxiety would make itself known a little more but I’m fine.
 No serious feelings of depression.
-No serious feelings of anyting.
+No serious feelings of anything.
 Good or bad.